arian/amd-packager-php/README.md

 	  -h --help             Show this help
 	  --options             Specify another options file (defaults to options.php) --has [features]      Features for the has() api.
-Example: `--has feature=0 ie=1` --require [requires]  Require these modules
+Example: `--has feature=0 ie=1` --require [modules]   Require these modules
+	  --exclude [modules]   Exclude these modues
 	  -o --output           The file the output should be written to --modules --list      List the modules
 	  --dependencies        List the dependencies map
 	  --graph               Create a structural dependency graph
 	                        and write it to this file
 	  --watch               Watches the required modules

 ### Tip: